codership/documentation/galeracluster/source/installmysqlsrc.rst

 - **Galera Replication Plugin**: SCons, as well as development releases of Boost, Check and OpenSSL.

-.. note:: Different systems may use different names for these packages or additional build dependencies.
-Check with the package repositories for your system.
+Check with the repositories for your distribution or system for the appropriate package names to use during installation.
+Bear in mind that different systems may use different names and that some may require additional packages to run.
+For instance, to run CMake on Fedora you need both ``cmake`` and ``cmake-fedora``.